How to become a commercial pilot for an airline?

-Today becoming a pilot has become a lot easier than compared to 10 years before.
+Today becoming a pilot has become much easier than 10 years before.

 A question asked by many: